 Have you ever heard the terms, ‘proprietary goods’ and ‘non-proprietary goods?’

-Proprietary goods are made and sent out by a particular company whose name is on the product.
-On the contrary, at its most basic definition, non-proprietary is defined as a generic good type.
+Proprietary goods are those associated with a particular company whose name is on the product.
+On the contrary, at its most basic definition, non-proprietary is a generic good type.

 What do these two terms mean in the context of CAD file formats?

 There are some CAD programs, which use proprietary file formats.
-These are the file formats that have been created solely for use on that one program.
-This file is generated and coded in such a way that it can only be opened using that particular program, which is used while creating it.
-If you try to open a proprietary file in another program, you receive an error.
+These are the file formats that are solely for use with just one CAD software package.
+This file is generated and coded in such a way that it can only be opened using that particular program.
+If you try to open a proprietary file in another program, you get an error.

-Proprietary CAD file format contains everything from the original design; nothing will be left out.
+Proprietary CAD file formats contain everything from the original design; nothing will be left out.
 This type of file is useful for sharing designs within the company and every user must have access to the same program.
-Hence, in this case a neutral file format is not needed.
+Hence, in this case a neutral file format is unnecessary.

 A neutral or non-proprietary file format is not exclusive to one CAD program.
 It is considered as vendor neutral and can be opened in different programs that can read it.
 This type of CAD file format generally uses generic information and standardized protocols so that many programs will understand the contents within.

 Non-proprietary or neutral CAD file formats are useful when you need to share the documents with external sources.
-You may, for example, wish to share a CAD product design with a customer, who has not the access to that particular CAD program.
-If the design is shared as a non-proprietary format, they are still able to open the file.
+You may, for example, wish to share a CAD product design with a customer, who has no access to that particular CAD program.
+If the design is in a non-proprietary format, they are still able to open the file.

 Most Popular Proprietary CAD File Formats: